algonauti/google_maps_juice/README.md

 * `precision`: can be one of: `'street_number'`, `'route'`, `'locality'`, `'postal_code'`, `'administrative_area_level_1'`, `'country'` and represents the most-specific matching component

-## Timezone
+## Time Zone

-[Google's Timezone API](https://developers.google.com/maps/documentation/timezone/intro#Requests) returns the timezone of a given geographic location; it also accepts a timestamp, in order to determine whether DST should be applied or not.
+[Google's Time Zone API](https://developers.google.com/maps/documentation/timezone/intro#Requests) returns the time zone of a given geographic location; it also accepts a timestamp, in order to determine whether DST should be applied or not.

 GoogleMapsJuice provides the `GoogleMapsJuice::Timezone.by_location` method.
 Compared to Google's raw API request, it provides simpler params and some validations, in order to avoid sending requests when they would fail for sure (and then save money!) - to learn more see `spec/unit/timezone_spec.rb`.